ChrisAlertus/manageapp/PROJECT_PLAN.md

 - Database schema documentation

 #### Task 4.2: To-Do List API
-**Scope**: Implement to-do list operations
+**Scope**: Implement to-do list operations with visibility and assignment via claims
 - API endpoints for:
   - Creating/editing/deleting todos
-  - Listing todos (by household, by status, by assignee)
+  - Listing todos (by household, by status, by claim status, by visibility)
+  - Setting todo visibility (private, household, shared)
+  - Managing shared users (add/remove users from TodoShare for shared todos)
-  - Claiming a todo
+  - Claiming a todo (self-claim)
+  - Creating claims on behalf of other users (assignment)
+  - Removing claims (unclaim/unassign)
   - Marking todos as complete
-  - Unclaiming todos
+- Visibility and authorization logic:
+  - Helper functions to determine if user can see a todo based on visibility rules
+  - Filter todos by visibility (private: creator only, household: all members, shared: TodoShare users + creator)
+  - Enforce visibility rules in all todo endpoints
-- Filtering and sorting options
+- Filtering and sorting options:
+  - Filter by visibility, claimed_by (via TodoClaim), created_by, priority, category, due_date
+  - Sort by priority, due_date, created_at, updated_at
+  - Default sort: claimed todos (where user is the claimer) first, then user-created todos, then by priority/due_date
 - Unit tests for:
   - Todo CRUD operations logic
+  - Visibility management logic
+  - Claim creation logic (self-claim and claim on behalf of others)
+  - Shared user management (TodoShare CRUD)
   - Claim/unclaim logic
   - Completion tracking logic
   - Filtering and sorting logic
   - Status transition logic
+  - Authorization based on visibility
 - Integration tests for:
   - Todo CRUD operations end-to-end
+  - Visibility enforcement (private, household, shared)
+  - Claim workflows (self-claim and claim on behalf of others)
+  - Shared user management workflows
   - Claim/unclaim workflows
   - Completion workflows
   - Filtering and sorting operations